The information in this guide is provided for assistance only.

 The National Lottery website is available for browsing 24 hours a day.
 However, you can't log into your account between 2am and 8am.

-You can buy tickets for Draw-Based Games or set up a Direct Debit from 8am until 11pm each day, except on the day of a draw when you need to buy your ticket by 7.30pm.
+You can buy tickets for Draw-Based Games (on the website and using Pingit) or set up a Direct Debit from 8am until 11pm each day, except on the day of a draw when you need to buy your ticket by 7.30pm.
 To find out full details of when the games are available to play, visit the information pages for each game.

-You can buy Instant Wins at any time except between 2am and 8am, and you may not be able to play all Instant Wins on the website from certain mobile devices.
+You can buy Instant Win Games at any time except between 2am and 8am, and you may not be able to play all Instant Win Games on the website from certain mobile devices.

 Can I play from overseas?

-As with all National Lottery games, Instant Wins are games of chance; no skill is required to win.
-The outcome of each Instant Win is predetermined at the point you buy or try an Instant Win.
+As with all National Lottery games, Instant Win Games are games of chance; no skill is required to win.
+The outcome of each Instant Win Game is predetermined at the point you buy or try an Instant Win Game.

 The outcome is generated by random number generator software which has been independently checked and audited.